Need help getting funds? Lendtek matches you with lenders instantly

 As we covered above, you’ll also want to consider whether the lender double-dips and offers early repayment incentives, as these won’t be reflected in your effective APR.

-To calculate factor rates and the cost of borrowing, you can either dive into spreadsheet formulas, or you can cheat and use one of our handy calculators!
+To calculate factor rates and the cost of borrowing, you can either dive into spreadsheet formulas or you can use one of our calculators.
 You can use the embedded ones below, or go to our MCA calculator or STL calculator pages.

 While MCAs and short-term loans share a few qualities, they are different financial products, so I recommend using the appropriate calculator above.